CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 <img src="{{ site.baseurl }}/assets/img/docker-work/architecture_2013.png">

-Docker is composed of two main components, a command-line application for users and a daemon which tracks and manages containers.
+Docker is composed of two main components, a command-line application for users and a daemon which manages containers.
 The daemon relies on two sub components to perform its job, storage on the host file system for image and container data; and the LXC interface to abstract away the raw kernel calls needed to construct a Linux container.

 ## Command-line Application